 This feature started off being easy to turn off when it changed from Google Now to the Google Feed.
 Since the feed was just part of the whole Google Now package, they had a toggle that was dedicated to the feed.
 This is essentially where we are back to today.

-However, during the transition the toggle was removed and it made things so much worse.
+However, during the transition, the toggle was removed and it made things so much worse.
 It’s one thing if people don’t like a feature because they can usually go in and turn it off.
 However, when that isn’t possible the user feels the feature is being forced on them and that really irritates them.

 Again, you can go through the previous times I’ve written about this feature for a history lesson.
 Now that it has officially been rebranded to Google Discover, I wanted to do one (hopefully) final tutorial to show you how to turn off the suggested articles that many refer to as the feed.

-How to Disable the Google Discover Suggested Content Feed
+How to Disable the Google Discover Suggested Content Feed?

 - Swipe the Home Screen to the right until you access the Google Discover page

-- And then tap on the Settings option
+- Select the Settings option

 If you are familiar with the original way of disabling the Google Feed then this will feel right at home for you.
 However, if you had to do the workaround method then this will be completely new.
-At the time when Google removed the toggle, it left their users (myself included) confused.
+At the time when Google removed the toggle, it left its users (myself included) confused.

 It just didn’t make sense to prevent people from turning off the feature unless they wanted to force it upon them.
 Which, as you can see from other smartphone OEMs (hello Bixby) and other tech giants. . .they tend to feel they know what is best for their user base than the user themselves.

-Sometimes this is for monetary gain while other time this is for tuning a specific algorithm.
+Sometimes this is for monetary gain while other times this is for tuning a specific algorithm.
 For example, with Google preventing people from turning the feed off, they pushed people to use it.
 This allowed them to collect a bunch of data on what people like (scrolled passed) and enjoyed (tapped on to read).

 And that is just speculation.
 It could have been removed as part of the rebranding phase itself.
 Only Google themselves truly knows but thankfully things are back to normal.